fedqx/Handler-Object-Programming/README.md

 ## Some rules with HOP
 - Functions will take only object parameters
 - Functions must have a error-checking system wheter its return value or [other](https://github.com/fedqx/BFU-GL-cpp-Framework) error checking system
-- Using class function is not allowed (Constuctor and Destructor is a Exeption). e.g:
+- Using class function is not allowed (Constuctor and Destructor is a Exception). e.g:
 ***************************************************************************************************
 ```cpp